WINS-FM: K-Rock returns

-At 9 a.m. on May 24, 2007, after Opie and Anthony, an eight-hour countdown clock began on the former "Free FM" website, while WFNY-FM began stunting with a sound collage.
-The stunting came to an end at 4:57 p.m. with an apology from general manager Tom Chiusano, who apologized to listeners for taking K-Rock away.
-Minutes later, at 5 p.m., "K-Rock" was relaunched on 92.3 FM, playing an alternative rock format with a playlist focused on rock from the 1990s and 2000s, along with heavy classic rock.
-The first song on the resurrected "K-Rock" was "All Apologies" by Nirvana, while the first host on air was Gregg "Opie" Hughes of Opie and Anthony, who confirmed that the show would still be on the station under its new format.
+At 9 a.m. on May 24, 2007, after Opie and Anthony, an eight-hour countdown clock began on the former Free FM website, while WFNY-FM began stunting with a sound collage.
+The stunting came to an end at 4:57 p.m. with a statement from general manager Tom Chiusano, who apologized to listeners for taking K-Rock away.
+Minutes later, at 5 pm, K-Rock was relaunched on 92.3 FM, playing an alternative rock format with a playlist focused on rock from the 1990s and 2000s, along with heavy classic rock.
+The first song on the resurrected K-Rock was "All Apologies" by Nirvana, while the first host on air was Gregg "Opie" Hughes of Opie and Anthony, who confirmed that the show would still be on the station under its new format.

 The station reverted to its previous call letters, WXRK, on May 31, 2007.
-The previous WXRK ("92.3 K-Rock" in Cleveland, also owned by CBS Radio) received the callsign WKRI.
+The previous WXRK (92.3 K-Rock in Cleveland, also owned by CBS Radio) received the callsign WKRI.
 The Cleveland station is now WKRK-FM.

 Initially, WXRK had no on-air staff, although on Mondays it featured a Hostile Takeover show where guest(s) sat in as the DJ.
 The station also had contests which begun after Opie and Anthony.

 On February 8, 2008, it was announced that program director Tracy Cloherty was among the many non-programming staffers let go by CBS Radio, in an attempt to "more effectively monetize the aggregate number of listeners who hear us on the radio and the Internet."
 The advent of WRXP caused WXRK to morph to active rock at that time.

 In December 2008, as a result of another change in the station's management, WXRK made an adjustment to a mainstream rock format focusing more on classic rock and playing even less current rock songs.
-With the format adjustment, Paul Turner, who was the voice of the Howard Stern Show and "K-Rock" when it was a classic rock station in the 1990s, returned as voice of the station's promos.
+With the format adjustment, Paul Turner, who was the voice of the Howard Stern Show and K-Rock when it was a classic rock station in the 1990s, returned as voice of the station's promos.

 As a result of the format shift, on December 16, 2008, FMQB announced that afternoon jock Ian Camfield had left K-Rock to go back to XFM in London.
-"K-Rock" vet Chris Booker took his place, airing in afternoon drive from 2−7 p.m.
+K-Rock vet Chris Booker took his place, airing in afternoon drive from 2 to 7 p.m.

-Due to low ratings, the final terrestrial airing of Opie and Anthony show aired on March 9, 2009.
+Due to low ratings, the final terrestrial airing of the Opie and Anthony show aired on March 9, 2009.